 Lavan & Walsh shifted offices to 524 Hay Street, Perth.

 Diana Bryant joined the firm and later became the firm’s first female partner in 1979.
 During her time as partner, Diana developed a significant family law practice before leaving to join the Victorian Bar and being appointed a Queen’s Counsel in 1997.
-Diana was appointed Chief Justice of the Family Court of Australia in 2004.
+Diana was Chief Justice of the Family Court of Australia from 2004 to 2017.

 Howard Austin Solomon was awarded a CBE.

 Kevin James Hammond joined Lavan & Walsh from his own long established Northam practice.